-Working closely with schools and the communities, we aim to build a successful and sustainable model for improving literacy and learning for boys and girls in early grades that can be rolled out to more schools in future.
+Working closely with teachers, parents and the wider community, we are building a successful and sustainable model for improving literacy and learning for boys and girls in early grades.

 A major change that all the schools involved will need to make is the shift to grade or multi-grade teaching rather than subject teaching for Grades 1 to 3 (ages 5 to 8).

 The main advantage of grade teaching is that it allows teachers to be with the same group of students all day and to get to know the individual student’s needs, strengths, and interests.
 The students themselves are also able to build a strong relationship with their teacher, giving them the opportunity to think, learn and thrive in a safe, supportive environment.

 Our education team will provide regular, ongoing advice and coaching at the school for teachers and head teachers to help them implement this change.

 We will also provide furniture where needed so that each classroom can have literacy materials on display and an attractive reading corner where the teacher will conduct reading lessons and read daily to the class.

 We will be working with teachers to develop appropriate literacy materials and to source the best literacy materials produced in Nepal.
 The team will also support teachers to make the best use of any available resources, such as a maths kit comprised of pebbles, buttons, and other resources found in the local environment.

 All the teachers involved in the programme will have regular coaching in the classroom on child-centred teaching methods and develop a greater understanding of how to inspire learning in their classrooms.
 Our aim is for children to have opportunities to engage with their teachers and other children in a challenging and nurturing classroom environment.